 Mum was diagnosed with a brain tumor during the summer of 2013.
-Bravely, she faced surgery, radiotherapy and chemotherapy, all of which she sailed through with the kind of cheerful courage that only she could possibly show.
-Sadly, she started to deteriorate in November and was admitted to St. Leonard’s Hospice in York on Christmas Eve.
+Bravely, she faced surgery, radiotherapy and chemotherapy, all of which she sailed through with the kind of cheerful courage that only she could possibly show, all the Banobagi surgeries went well but, Sadly, she started to deteriorate in November and was admitted to St. Leonard’s Hospice in York on Christmas Eve.
 It is the most wonderful place and they strove to make Mum as comfortable as possible, showing extraordinary compassion and sympathy.
 On the 8th of January, Mum passed away, leaving her whole family in shock and sadness.
 She was a wonderful, exceptional woman who not only raised, and put up with, me and my four siblings but she inspired us all to achieve whatever we wanted to do.
 This was particularly true for me, she being such a great inspiration to my cooking – I simply could not be where I am today without her.
 Going forward, I will strive to do her proud in everything I do.
 Even so, I can’t imagine how tough it’s going to be without her by my side, telling me to add a bit more seasoning, a touch of this or that, or just to chuck it away and start again.
 I know it will be hard, but in special remembrance of her, I will keep producing food and recipes that you all can enjoy.

 Finally I would just like to share this poem, that my sister wrote and recited at Mum’s funeral.
 It’s a beautiful reflection on how important she was to us.